India's May Iran oil imports hit highest since March 2014

-NEW DELHI (Reuters) - India’s imports of Iranian crude oil rose last month to their highest level since March 2014 as refiners boosted purchases ahead of a final push by international negotiators to reach a deal on Tehran’s disputed nuclear program by end-June.
+NEW DELHI, June 2 (Reuters) - India’s imports of Iranian crude oil rose last month to their highest level since March 2014 as refiners boosted purchases ahead of a final push by international negotiators to reach a deal on Tehran’s disputed nuclear programme by end-June.

 Many analysts say Tehran, the United States, Britain, France, Germany, Russia and China will reach an agreement by or shortly after a June 30 deadline for a deal, although the sanctions that have cut Iran’s oil exports to less than half of pre-2012 levels aren’t likely to be lifted until next year.